 The Company and its employees strive to play a positive role in the communities where we operate by conducting our operations in a way that respects the environment and surrounding communities.
-Additionally, through Bristow Uplift, our social responsibility program, we align our business practices with social investments and work to build strong community relationships that will have a positive impact on our communities and create long-term value for our business.
+Additionally, through Bristow Uplift, our social responsibility program, we invest resources and partner with local communities, charities and non-profit organizations to develop, support and implement targeted and sustainable social responsibility initiatives with the goal of building strong community relationships that will have a positive impact on our communities and create long-term value for our business.